urduhack/urduhack/docs/reference/normalization_character.rst

 ==================================================

-The :py:mod:`~urduhack.normalization.character` module provides the functionality to replace wrong arabic characters with correct urdu characters.
+The :py:mod:`~urduhack.normalization.character` module provides the functionality to replace wrong arabic characters with correct urdu characters and fixed the combine characters issue.

 Examples
 --------